tursodatabase/examples/README.md

 ## Project Structure

-This project is using [Nuxt], the intuitive web framework.
+This project is using [Nuxt](https://nuxt.com), the intuitive Vue framework.

 Inside your project, you'll see the following directory structure:

 ```
-├── composables
-│   └── use-turso.js
 ├── layouts
 │   └── default.vue
 └── pages/